KaleidonKep99/Steinway-B-211/README.md

 - Multiple presets for all the tastes!
 - Can be edited as pleased with a generic notepad program!
 (Even the one built-in on Windows)

-## Rules for the use of this project
-1. You can mix this sample library with other GM soundfonts/sample libraries, but not with other piano soundfonts.
-This applies to other soundfonts of mine too.
-(Ex.
-Mixing this sample library with the Roland Dream Piano)
-2. Give us proper credits if you're going to use it in musical projects or YouTube videos.
-Add these lines to your description: "This sample library was made by KaleidonKep99, you can find it here: https://github.com/KaleidonKep99/Steinway-B-211".
+## Requests from the project's creator
-3. If you want to publish it on your website, you can embed the page through an IFRAME tag or by inserting a direct link to this page.
-Never use direct download links.
-NEVER.
+1. If you want to publish it on your website, you can embed the page through an IFRAME tag or by inserting a direct link to this page.
+Please don't use direct download links.
-4. You are allowed to add effects to the rendered audio (Ex.
-Rendering audio through SynthFont2 and then adding multiple effects, such as reverb and chorus, through FL Studio), but you're not allowed to come to the point where the effects cover the original sound (E.g. Making it sound like an Hapsicord or something like that).
-5. Don't implement these samples in your personal soundfonts.
+3. Please don't implement these samples in your personal soundfonts.

 ## Read this part or do a barrel roll
 Please don't complain about the samples being flat or stuff like that.